ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 : Zero or more bytes of data for the stream.
 Empty WT_STREAM capsules MUST NOT be used unless they open or close a stream; an endpoint MAY treat an empty WT_STREAM capsule that neither starts nor ends a stream as a session error.

+A WT_STREAM capsule MUST NOT be sent after a stream is closed or reset.
+While QUIC permits redundant STREAM frames, the ordering guarantee in HTTP/2 makes this unnecessary.
+A [stream error](#errors) of type WEBTRANSPORT_STREAM MUST be sent if a WT_STREAM capsule is received for a stream that is not in a valid state.

 ## WT_MAX_DATA Capsule {#WT_MAX_DATA}